vhouchouas/slack-agenda-app/README.md

 The command which cleans data from the database is completely safe since the database is used as a cache.
 (If this data becomes needed again, it will be computed on the fly).

-The command which clean the caldav server anonymizes the data in a deterministic way in order to still make it possible to compute statistics from it (for instance see ./plot/README)
+The command which clean the caldav server pseudonymizes the data in a deterministic way in order to still make it possible to compute statistics from it (for instance see ./plot/README)

 Technical notes for admin